The Spookiest Halloween Experiences at Bodmin Jail

 Bodmin Town And Jail Heritage Ghost Walk

-Not for the faint-hearted and exclusively for adults, the Bodmin Town and Jail Heritage Ghost Walk takes place under a cloak of evening darkness and follows the footsteps of prisoners in a journey through time around the ancient market town of Bodmin.
+Not for the faint-hearted and exclusively for adults, the Bodmin Town And Jail Heritage Ghost Walk takes place under a cloak of evening darkness and follows the footsteps of prisoners in a journey through time around the ancient market town of Bodmin.
 Captivating tales of pain and passion, treachery and torture will stir the imagination while signs of physical, visual and audible paranormal activity will hint at the town’s extra visitors – even if they can’t always be seen!
 The guided adventure circles back to Bodmin Jail to join former inmates at their grisly point of execution.

 Every Wednesday.
 8:30pm.
 3 hours.
 16 years+. £25pp.